apache/accumulo-website/_docs-2/troubleshooting/tools.md

 With Accumulo version 2.1, the storage of properties in ZooKeeper has changed and the properties are not direclty readable with the ZooKeeper zkCli utility.
-The properties can be listed in an Accumulo shell with the `config` command. however, if a shell is not available, this utility `zoo-info-viewer` can be used instead.
+The properties can be listed in an Accumulo shell with the `config` command.
+However, if a shell is not available, this utility `zoo-info-viewer` can be used instead.

 The `zoo-info-viewer` option `--print-props` with no other options will print all the configuration properties for system, namespaces and tables.
 The `print-props` can be filtered the with additional options, `--system` will print